SSWConsulting/SSW.Rules.Content/rules/identify-sql-performance-azure/rule.md

 ```

 From the returned statistics you should be able to determine whether SQL Server is under CPU, IO, Network or memory pressure.

-[LINK to what to do about XXX PRessure rules]